keu/docs/astro/secrets-backend.md

 ### Step 3: Set Up Key Vault Locally

-In your Astronomer project, add the following line to your `requirements.txt` file:
+In your Astro project, add the following line to your `requirements.txt` file:

 ```text
 apache-airflow-providers-microsoft-azure